Site profit charts:

 Before depositing, please confirm that this type of gambling is legal in your jurisdiction.

 Then, and only then, click the 'deposit' button.
 It is in the top right.
 This is the most frequently asked question by far.
 I guess people just don't expect it to be on a button.
-Your deposit needs one confirmation on the Bitcoin network before it will be credited to your account.
+Your deposit needs 6 confirmations on the CLAM network before it will be credited to your account.
+Each confirmation takes around 1 minute on average.

-The wallet was reset on 20th January 2014.
-Using old deposit addresses from before then will require a manual step and will result in delays crediting your account.
-If you deposit to an old address accidentally, please contact us giving your userid (from the account tab), and mentioning that you know about the change of wallets.
+The wallet was reset on 1st April 2017.
+Using old deposit addresses from before then will cause your deposit to be delayed.
+If you deposit to an old address accidentally, please wait 24 hours for it to be credited to your account.
+If it do not show up within 24 hours then please contact us giving your userid (from the account tab).

 Please note that for security purposes there are limited coins available for automatic withdrawal.
 On attempt to withdraw more than is available, your request will fail but will be logged.
 Please follow up with an email to the address at the end of this FAQ confirming the amount and the destination address.
 Your withdrawal will then be processed manually.
 Support in these matters usually occurs within a few hours, but can take up to 24 hours during exceptional circumstances.
 Thank you for your patience in this matter as it is difficult to balance convenience and security.